geek-is-stupid/geek-is-stupid.github.io/_posts/2019-04-03-mocking-for-test-in-ios-development.md

 <br/>
 #### Property Injection

-As the same idea with **Constructor Injection**, we still extract the `UserDefaults.standard` as a property with its **standard** value by default and use it in the `increaseCounting`, and we no longer to pass it through the contructor.
+As the same idea with **Constructor Injection**, we still extract the `UserDefaults.standard` as a property with its **standard** value by default and use it in the `increaseCounting`, and we no longer to pass it through the constructor.

 ```swift
 class YourClass {